tengqm/kab/kab/kab/templates/static/pagination.md

 }
 ```

-Note that the `resourceVersion` [**TODO Link**] of the list remains constant
+Note that the `resourceVersion` of the list remains constant across each
-across each request, indicating the server is showing us a consistent snapshot
+request, indicating the server is showing us a consistent snapshot of the
-of the Pods.
-Pods that are created, updated, or deleted after version `10245`
+Pods.
+Pods that are created, updated, or deleted after version `10245` would
-would not be shown unless the user makes a **list** request without the
+not be shown unless the user makes a **list** request without the `continue`
-`continue` token.
-This allows clients to break large requests into smaller
+token.
+This allows clients to break large requests into smaller chunks and
-chunks and then perform a **watch** operation on the full set without missing
+then perform a **watch** operation on the full set without missing any
-any updates.
+updates.